 You will not be manually entering start or finish dates for your work.
 LiquidPlanner calculates these dates for you.

 How does LiquidPlanner calculate my start and finish dates?

 You will provide this project information: (1) Create the tasks, (2) Assign the tasks to yourself or others, (3) Estimate how long each task will take, (4) Arrange the tasks in priority order.
 LiquidPlanner will look at the availability settings of the assigned owners and calculates the most realistic start and finish dates for your work.

 What is the advantage to creating my projects using LiquidPlanner’s scheduling methodology?

 Changes to organizational priorities or availability of resources constantly affect project timelines.
 When these changes occur, you make the updates to your plan.
 LiquidPlanner will automatically recalculate the impact of these changes to all of your project schedules.

-The first date that time was logged is referred to as Work Started.
+The first date that time was logged is referred to as the Started On date.
 It is represented by the start of the grey tracking bar.
 The length of the tracking bar corresponds with the amount of time a plan item has been in progress.